devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ejIaXOi90mk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For the 2nd Milestone, I worked on the software for this project, so I could complete a drawing
+For the 2nd Milestone, I worked on the software for this project, so it could complete a drawing
-- First, I flashed the Arduino Uno with the firmware that was provided with the Kit
+- First, I flashed the Arduino Uno with the firmware that was provided with the kit, so the machine would have basic instructions installed
-- Next, I installed Universal G-Code Sender and changed a few settings to match the machine
+- Next, I installed Universal G-Code Sender and changed a few settings to match the machine.
+This program allows me to send gcode to CNC machines and give mine the instructions to draw
 - To complete my drawing I first need to create  a gcode for the machine that I can use to test it.
-I downloaded and copied a simple equilateral triangle and converted it to SVG and then searched for an SVG --> to GCODE converter on GitHub.
-After that, I was ready to try and print my first drawing
+To test, I wanted to start with something simple, so I  downloaded and copied a simple equilateral triangle and converted it to SVG, and then searched for an SVG --> to GCODE converter on GitHub.
+I found one quite easily and after that, I was ready to test.
+A few challenges were the pen wasn't always stable and the paper surface wasn't completely smooth either which caused there to be smudges and parts where the machine couldn't pass through
-- Some challenges were the pen wasn't complete e stable and that it wouldn't be able t print too precisely After tinkering around with it and adjusting it for better results I re-tested but this time with a harder gcode.
+After tinkering around with it and adjusting it for better results I re-tested but this time with a harder gcode.